Samuel Ndhlovu: Club career

 On 1 June 1966, a benefit match between Wanderers and Kitwe Sports was held in Kitwe to honour Ndhlovu's ten years in football and he scored in the 1–1 draw.
 Later that month, he travelled to England for six weeks to watch the World Cup after which he attended an English FA coaching course in Durham and also trained with English First Division club Blackpool.
 Later that year, Wanderers retained the Castle Cup with another extra-time win over Kabwe Warriors after coming from behind twice.
 He scored the goal that tied the game at 3–3 and took it into extra time, and the fifth goal in a 5–3 victory in a match where Warriors curiously wore shirts with no numbers.

 Ndlhovu had a chance to play professional football in 1967 after former Wanderers coach Doug Sammons arranged a stint for him with Atlanta Chiefs in the United States, together with Howard Mwikuta, Freddie Mwila and Emment Kapengwe but he turned down the opportunity to concentrate on developing the game in Zambia, and also due to uncertainty over the legality of the league.
 As a consequence, the other three became Zambia's first professionals abroad and Chiefs manager Phil Woosnam expressed his disappointment that Ndhlovu would not get to showcase his skills in the newly formed PSL, after drawing coast-to-coast press notices as a result of careful feeding by Woosnam and his publicity department.

-For such a talented player whose career spanned three decades - from the 1950s to the 70s - it was not surprising that he would go on to become the most honoured performer of his generation, making Wanderers the ‘winningest team’ in Zambian club soccer, and in the process climbing the rostrum to receive honours far more times than any other player.
+Spanning three decades from the 1950s to the 1970s, Samuel 'Zoom' Ndhlovu established himself as a prominent figure in Zambian football.
+He played a key role in making Mufulira Wanderers a dominant team, contributing to multiple league and cup titles, and was recognized as the 1964 Zambian Sportsman of the Year.

-With Ndhlovu as captain, Wanderers won the Zambian league championship in 1963, 1965, 1966, 1967 and 1969 and numerous cup competitions and earned the tag ‘legendary cup fighters.’
+With Samuel Ndhlovu as captain, Wanderers won the Zambian league championship in 1963, 1965, 1966, 1967, and 1969, along with several domestic cup competitions, earning the club the nickname “legendary cup fighters.”

 Ndhlovu's popularity was such that he was featured on adverts for various products and on 25 October 1973, he was bestowed with the Insignia of Honour by President Kenneth Kaunda for his service to Zambian football, the first footballer to get such an award.

 Ndhlovu was still playing for Wanderers in 1975 as player-coach, scoring in a 1–1 draw with Uganda’s Express in the East and Central Africa Club championship in Kampala though he did not feature much in Wanderers line-up after that.
 In September of that same year the Wanderers maestro made another appearance when his experience was called upon in the African Club Champions cup quarter-final against Tonnerre Yaounde of Cameroun but his presence did not help as Wanderers lost the first leg 1–0 on a goal by Roger Milla in Yaounde and were eliminated 3–2 on aggregate.